PeaceTeddie/SortOf/README.md

 SortOf
 ======
-A project that sorts almost any folder into a extension based category system (ex.
+A project that sorts almost any folder into an extension based category system (ex.
 Archives, Documents, etc...).
 Also has the ability to unsort a previously sorted folder, in other words, just empties the premade folders into the parent directory.

 Please excuse the crude UI as this was my first ever project which I made back in 2012 and haven't touched for quick a few years.